 Example: provide the ability to view content by list or grid view.

 Another example: delete email messages by swiping to delete or tapping to delete.
 It may be difficult for some people to swipe while others may find it challenging to tap.

 Swipe to delete is a common gesture.
 But not everyone may be aware of it.
 Or know it works in a particular application.

 - Provide a comparable experience.

-Ensure your interface provides a comparable experience for all users, so people can accompish tasks in a way that suits their needs without undermining the quality of the content.
+Create an interface that provides a comparable experience for all users, so people can accomplish tasks in a way that suits their needs without undermining the quality of the content.

 Example: it’s not enough to have alternative text, it needs to be good alternative text.

 Another example: closed captions for videos need to exist and need to be synchronized.

 However, they may not be readable if the font size is too small, the chosen font isn’t readable, or the color contrast of captions against the background is poor.

 - Add value.